 There is a famous court case, “The University of California v Bakke,” in which the Supreme Court decided in a situation, not unlike my own, that schools could have special preferences for accepting minority students as long it didn’t also infringe on the rights of majority students.
 This is a great example of how a society should grant Equality to all, but in proportion to what is Just for all.
 Equality is balanced by Liberty to create Justice.

-But, excessive pursuit of Equality creates bizaree and tyrannical intrussions into private lives.
+It is when the pursuit of Equality is excessive that we see bizarre and tyrannical intrussions into our private lives.
 Here’s a great example from my former home-state.
 A U.S. District Court judge slapped a 500 dollar fine on a Massachusetts fisherman for untangling a whale from his fishing nets.
 The whale would have died without his intervention.
 His crime?
 According to the court, he was supposed to call state authorities and wait for them to do it.
 The right of the state to regulate the equal access of the public to wildlife, however good that goal might be, was carried to excess by an irrational egalitarian law.

 The point is made again with the British Petroleum/Deepwater Horizon oil spill of 2010.
 Good friends of mine own a series of hotels along the Gulf Coast in Pensacola, FL (The beaches are pristine and gorgeous!
 Check them out on your next vaction: here).
 In this situation the Liberty of a corporation to pursue its goals went without adequate safeguards of the public interest.